-Once you are registered in the online system, you will be able to access the online application.
-We encourage you to read through these guidelines, or talk with a program advisor, to make sure your organization and your proposed project are eligible before you apply.
+- Once you are registered in the online system, you will be able to access the online application. - Closely review these guidelines to ensure your organization or collective is eligible to apply.

 Registration questions?
 Contact BCArtsCouncil@gov.bc.ca or 250-356-1718 for registration assistance.
 The BC Arts Council office hours are 8:30 a.m. to 4:30 p.m., Monday to Friday.